 - Introductory Module: Uniting the Kingdom?
 Britain, 1660-1837

-- US Foreign Policy and Institutions
+- US Foreign Policy: Institutions and Concepts

 - Past Historians and Current Practice

 - History Independent Study